 Finally, on December 1st each year the ‘Christmas floodgates’ opened wide, and the clock started ticking down to the big day.
 All of the Christmas cards that Mother had been working on since Hallowe’en were mailed on the first, without fail.

-The lights that Dad had strung around the spruce tree beside the old house were always turned on that first evening in December.
+The Christmas lights that Dad had strung so carefully around the spruce tree, beside the old house, were always turned on that first evening in December.
 He’d plug them in as soon as the sun began to slide down in the sky, and disappear from view behind the Mitchell’s barn.
 They were always the most beautiful lights on the Third Line….or at least I thought so.

 Long before the lights were lit that evening, the old house was a hive of activity because we were finally allowed to decorate!
 One of the older kids usually got the job of carrying box after box of decorations and ornaments down the back stairs.
 The stairs wound down in a curve, and there were little piles of ‘this and that’ stored on the steps, so whoever brought down the glass balls for the tree had to walk down slowly, stepping carefully like a tightrope artist.

 After many trips up and down the back stairs, all of the boxes were assembled in the living room.
 The first job was unwinding the rolls of red and green crepe paper, twisting them, and draping them from corner to corner in the living room, and hanging the gold paper star right in the center.

-The next decoration to go up was the brass angel chimes.
-Great Aunt Nellie had sent those as a gift one year, and they required assembly.
-The brass post held four angels, the base held four small candles, and when the candles were lit the angels spun around, and brushed against the bells, making a gentle chiming sound.
+The next decoration to be displayed were the brass angel chimes.
+Great Aunt Nellie had sent the chimes as a gift one year, and they required assembly.
+The brass post held four angels, the base held four small candles, and when the candles were lit the heat rose, the angels spun around, and brushed against the bells, making a gentle chiming sound.